-Crinolines, originally created from stiff fabric or horse hair, were popular in the mid 1830s.
+Crinolines, originally created from stiff fabric or horsehair, were popular in the mid-1830s.
 They shaped and made long skirts bell out.
-Eventually, however, crinoline came to mean a stiffened petticoat or a rigid skirt-shaped framework designed to support a full skirt.
+Eventually, however, crinoline came to mean a stiffened petticoat, or a rigid skirt-shaped framework designed to support a full skirt.
 Fashions moved from crinolines to hoops around the 1830s.
 Hoops were made from cane or whalebone and fit inside petticoats.
 By the 1870s, crinolines and hoops had flattened out and turned into bustles.
 Bustles were a type of rigid structure worn below the waist that emphasized the rear, expanded the backside fullness, and supported a woman’s skirt to keep it from dragging on the ground.

 A petticoat was an undergarment that hung from the waist and was worn under a skirt.
 In the 1700s, petticoats were sometimes quilted or created from wool or silk to provide extra warmth.
 As skirt styles became fuller, numerous petticoats might be worn, and after bustles became popular, several petticoats were worn to help support the bustle.

 Garniture comes from the old French word garnir, which means to garnish.
-Garniture was decorative pieces, such as bows, buttons, cord, fabric, jet, lace, ribbons, and was probably one of the most vital and important pieces of a women’s wardrobe.
+It was decorative pieces, such as bows, buttons, cord, fabric, jet, lace, ribbons, and was probably one of the most vital and important pieces of a women’s wardrobe.
 Garniture was initially attached to the skirt, but by the late 1800 to early 1900s, it moved from the skirt to the taille or waist.